 I recently attended my first courthouse wedding and proceeded to add "become a wedding witness" to my bucket list.
-When that day comes, I will come through with my fountain pen dressed in a bright, relaxed suit like this one by Jonathan Simkhai.
+When that day arrives, I will come through with my fountain pen dressed in a bright, relaxed suit like this one by Jonathan Simkhai.
 Once business is complete, take off the blazer to reveal a lace cami top, and cheers to the new couple.

-Most city weddings I've attended don't have a strict dress code (i.e., the best dress code), and you already know I capitalize on the opportunity each time.
+Most city weddings I've attended don't have a strict dress code (i.e., they have the best dress code), and you already know I capitalize on the opportunity each time.
 I love to start with a minidress and build out a full look that doesn't scream "wedding guest" and will also fit right in at the inevitable after-party.

 This sparkly Oséree dress inspired me to go for a flirty-edgy look, which I achieved by pairing it with this pink Staud bag and an oversize vintage leather jacket.

 TBH, getting an invite to a formal wedding makes me kind of nervous.
-After all, 90% of my life lately is spent in super-casual clothes.
+After all, I spend 90% of my life lately in super-casual clothes.
 However, in many ways, dressing for a formal wedding requires less work than putting together a casual look.
 All you'll need is a long dress and some statement jewelry to make it look like you've really put in work to get "red carpet ready."